HDMRlvuAndyO545a-zlp/Book-Stuff/README.md

 ![The Plot so Far](https://slideplayer.com/slide/783024/3/images/2/The+plot+so+far+%E2%80%A6.jpg)

 Unfortunately, I *have not* (as of this moment) read the full story.
 However, I have read enough to *predict* where the story is going, based on the amount of pages remaining and how little has been done so far.
+And on top of that, I'm only here to talk about wjat I've read, adding speculation would only be a disservice to those who want a summary.

+In the event that whoever is reading this has not read the book, it a pdf could be found *[here](https://www.planetebook.com/free-ebooks/1984.pdf)*

 ## The Writing
 ![A Bunch of Words in a Mess](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ_fwFweK0zmdPlsL2nCiLNEphFvDydiYrNGORwQAafB1mM0rmb&s)

-If you want to read the book before I delve into the writing, a pdf can be found *[here](https://www.planetebook.com/free-ebooks/1984.pdf)*.
+Once again, if you have not read the book I suggest you read *[thw pdf](https://www.planetebook.com/free-ebooks/1984.pdf)* before I start looking too far into this.